MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 ## General Changes in PlayReady Version 4.3

 A PlayReady Server SDK built on .NETCore was released.
-This SDK can be installed on Linux machines in addition to Windows.
+This SDK can be installed on Linux machines in addition to Windows and is compatible with the same clients as the Windows-specific PlayReady Server SDK.
+For more information on version compatibility, see [PlayReady Product Versions](../product-versions.md).
 <br/><br/>

 ## Changes in PlayReady Server SDK Version 4.3